vueuse/schema-org/docs/components/index.md

 ## Rendered Scoped Slots

 Providing the `render-scoped-slots` will allow the slots to be rendered.
-This can bew useful in avoiding setting up markup multiple times through the default slot.
+This is useful in avoiding having markup in your template twice.

 ```vue
 <template>